 By accepting a certificate from WoSign, the subscriber agrees to the rules and regulations outlined in this policy and any accompanied agreement or document.
 The certificate shall be used lawfully in accordance with the terms of this CP and the relevant CP statements.
-Certificate usage must be
+Certificate usage must be consistent with the Key Usage field extensions included in the certificate (e.g., if a digital signature is not enabled then the certificate must not be used for signing).

-The Certificate Requester is responsible for installing the issued certificate on the Subscriber's computer or hardware security module according to the Subscriber's system specifications.
+The Certificate Requester is responsible for installing the issued certificate on the

+Subscriber's computer or hardware security module according to the Subscriber's system specifications.